 Traditional foods and ways of preparing them are paramount here, with Kurdish- and Arabic-influenced dishes from southeastern Turkey prominent.

 Grocery shops dot both sides of the street, displaying the culinary riches of the eastern and southeastern cities of Erzincan, Siirt, Van and Diyarbakır: cheeses of goat, sheep and cow’s milk, some braided, some with herbs in), spices, a bewildering choice of honeys, and yogurtsincluding manda yoğurdu (water buffalo)—the richest.

 Butchers’ shops display every part of sheep and cows: floppy tripe, shiny livers and hearts, glaring flayed heads, shiny “rams’ eggs” (testicles), trotters.
 Animals are kept live nearby and slaughtered when needed so the meat is always fresh.

 Choose an appealing restaurant, sit down with a group of friends, order büryan kebap (pit-steamed lamb), and you’ll be brought a large tray covered in flat bread, topped with salads, vegetables, pickles, and succulent morsels of meat.
 Everyone dines from the same tray, scooping up bits with flaps of fresh-baked flat bread.
 The only eating utensil is a large spoon used for soups and stews.

 Another traditional dish is perde pilav, a rice pilav of partridge or chicken, almonds and spices baked slowly in a thin egg-pastry “cloak.”

-It’s great fun, and the food is delicious
+This is Ottoman-style dining.
+It’s great fun, and the food is delicious and not expensive.

 Southeastern Anatolian Cuisine